Cari Mora: Critical reception

 The novel received mixed reviews from critics, some comparing it unfavorably to the Lecter novels.

 John Connolly of The Irish Times said, "It is a frustrating, inconsequential confection, one in which...fragments of its creator's earlier brilliance occasionally gleam, rendering the rest more disappointing by comparison," adding: "Cari Mora is rarely dull, because the sensibility of its creator is too atypical for that, but it is careless and underwritten."

 Author Stephen King is cited on the cover as saying, "[Harris is] as good as ever.
 Reading his prose is like running a slow hand down cold silk."

-Sarah Ditum of The Guardian dismissed it as "dulll," writing: "Without Harris's extremely recognisable name hanging over proceedings, it would be hard to believe Cari Mora was the work of someone who has so much as read a novel, never mind written a blockbuster series."
+Sarah Ditum of The Guardian dismissed it as "dull," writing: "Without Harris's extremely recognisable name hanging over proceedings, it would be hard to believe Cari Mora was the work of someone who has so much as read a novel, never mind written a blockbuster series."

 And The New Statesman welcomes it as: "a tense heist thriller" and " welcome departure from (Harris') narrow and numbing obsession with Lecter."